MrF83/locana/README.md

 ## This Fork...

-...is about integrating a flexible roboter controller into the software.
+...is about integrating a flexible robot controller into the software.
 Then it should be possible to controll for example a Lego Ev3 roboter with a Sony camera strapped to it.
-It is developed for a pre-dissertation.
+It is developed for a thesis at school.

 ## License